About Cindy Downes . . .

 Here is a current photo of Bill, me, and my dog, Oreo.
 I'm a "bit" older and "fluffier" now!
 Wow, the years are going fast!

 Life has been interesting since I completed my degree.
 I continued to write articles (both online and in print), wrote product reviews, and even wrote curriculum for homeschoolers (The Checklist and Oklahoma History).

 At home, I became the driver because Bill was now legally blind.
 He had been interested in HAM radio for years, so now I had to attend his ham club events as well.
 Finally, I decided to get my own amateur radio license.
 I earned my Technician license in December 2010, my General in May 2011, and my Extra in July 2011.
 K5CED is my call sign.

-Since 2012, I've been tutoring high school Biology and Composition at a local private school.
+In 2012, I began teaching high school Biology and Composition at a local private school.
 I retired from there in May, 2017, and thought my teaching days were over, but obviously not!
 Today, I am tutoring high school English, Algebra, and Computer in a private setting.
 I enjoy my students immensely and it definitely keeps me young.
 I will probably keep doing this until they decide I'm too old to continue.

 Life is awesome!

 Copyright © 2004 - by Cindy Downes